-My first job, at the tender age of 15, was working as a sales assistant in the Burtons Menswear store on the Parade, Leamington Spa.
+My first full time job, at the tender age of 15, was working as a sales assistant in the Burtons Menswear store on the Parade, Leamington Spa.
 There I learnt to sell.
 If a customer came into the store to buy a suit my job was to ensure that they went out with two suits, a shirt, a tie, a raincoat and hopefully two pairs of trousers.
 It was up-selling.
 It wasn’t commission led either – it was “fear led”.
 In my opinion, my boss, Mr Roberts, was a git and he would rip me to bits if a customer came in for a suit and they only walked out with a suit.
 God help you if they came into the store for a suit and left without buying anything.

 When 2 Minutes Was Too Long

 I have recently joined an international organisation called Toastmasters.
 Their objective is to help people become more confident at public speaking.
 The Leamington Spa branch of Toastmasters are called Spa Speakers and can be found here.

 Speaking in public is something I am not naturally good at – I get my words mixed up and my thought process gets cluttered.
 It is out of my comfort zone.
 I am not comfortable with small talk either – general conversation within a group environment is way out of my comfort zone.

 Which were very good reasons for joining up with Spa Speakers – it is good to get out of your comfort zone occasionally.

 I remember asking a mate after a gig “How was I?”
 I had just come off stage, full of myself, and I thought I’d aced it.

 “Not bad”, he answered, “but you could have been a lot better”.

 He then tore my act to bits telling me where I could have introduced a song better, asked why I kept looking at the ceiling when I was trying to remember my words instead of looking at the audience, and why did I sing the last song in G when it would have been better down a tone.